meom-group/meom-group.github.io/jobs.md

 ### Postdoctoral fellowships
  - The MEOM group is seeking interested candidates for applying to CNES (French Space Agency) postdoctoral fellowship program.
 Interested candidates should contact us by email.
  - A postdoctoral position will be opened within the frame of SOBUMS project in December 2017; contact : Julien Le Sommer.
+ - A 3-year postdoctoral position will be opened within the frame of BOOST-SWOT project in January 2018; contact: Emmanuel Cosme (publication: 4 october 2017).
  - Two researcher positions in ocean data assimilation are opened in the group : check out the [description here](https://mycore.core-cloud.net/public.php?service=files&t=5463a9d9117844b956a69715f2d27d00)

 ### Research engineer